Interest In Marco Belinelli Grows As Guard Agrees To Buyout With The Atlanta Hawks

 — NBC Sports Wizards (@NBCSWizards) February 10, 2018

-Another playoff contender reportedly in the running for Marco Belinelli are the Washington Wizards.
+Another playoff contender reportedly in the running for Marco Belinelli is the Washington Wizards.
 According to NBC Sports Washington, the Wizards are making a strong push to sign Belinelli.
 If the Wizards can add him, Belinelli’s shooting can help propel them to a higher seeding.

 There is an outside chance of Marco Belinelli landing with the Detroit Pistons or Minnesota Timberwolves.
 The NBA team Belinelli winds up playing for will get a much-needed boost.